karthikmunna/anaplan-java-connect/README.md

 # anaplan-java-connect
-Implementation of How We Can Connect Rest Api In Java
+Implementation of How We Can Connect Anaplan Rest Api In Java